 Q15.
 Rewarding High Measures whether good teacher performance is rewarded proportionately Performers Q16.
 Fixing Poor Measures whether the school is able to deal with underperformers Performers Q17.
-Promoting High Measures whether promotions and career progression are based on Performers performance Q18.
-Managing Talent Measures how well the school identifies and targets needed teaching, leadership and other capacity in the school Q19.
-Retaining Talent Measures whether the school will go out of its way to keep its top talent Q20.
-Creating a Measures how strong the teacher value proposition is to work in the Distinctive Employee individual school Value Proposition
+Promoting High Measures whether promotions and career progression are based on performance Performers Q18.
+Managing Talent Measures how well the school identifies and targets needed teaching, leadership and Q18.
+Managing Talent Measures how well the school identifies and targets needed teaching, leadership and other capacity in the school Q18.
+Managing Talent Q19.
+Retaining Talent Measures how well the school identifies and targets needed teaching, leadership and other capacity in the school Measures whether the school will go out of its way to keep its top talent Q18.
+Managing Talent Q19.
+Retaining Talent Q20.
+Creating a Measures how well the school identifies and targets needed teaching, leadership and other capacity in the school Measures whether the school will go out of its way to keep its top talent Measures how strong the teacher value proposition is to work in the individual school Q18.
+Managing Talent Q19.
+Retaining Talent Q20.
+Creating a Distinctive Employee Measures how well the school identifies and targets needed teaching, leadership and other capacity in the school Measures whether the school will go out of its way to keep its top talent Measures how strong the teacher value proposition is to work in the individual school Q18.
+Managing Talent Q19.
+Retaining Talent Q20.
+Creating a Distinctive Employee Value Proposition Measures how well the school identifies and targets needed teaching, leadership and other capacity in the school Measures whether the school will go out of its way to keep its top talent Measures how strong the teacher value proposition is to work in the individual school